 A scientistic culture privileges scientific knowledge over all other ways of knowing.
 It uses jargon, technical language, and technical evidence in public debate as a means to exclude the laity from participation in policy formation.
 Despite such obvious transgressions of democracy, common citizens yield to the dictates of scientism without a fight.
-The norms of science abound in popular culture and the naturalized authority of scientific reasoning can lead unchecked to a malignancy of cultural norms.
-The most notorious example of this was seen in Nazi Germany where a noxious combination of scientism and utopianism led to the eugenics excesses of the Third Reich (Arendt 1973).
+The norms of science abound in popular culture, and the naturalized authority of scientific reasoning can lead, if left unchecked, to a malignancy of cultural norms.
+The most notorious example of this was seen in Nazi Germany, where a noxious combination of scientism and utopianism led to the eugenics excesses of the Third Reich (Arendt 1973).

 Since World War II (1939 1945), science has influenced nearly every aspect of public policy, particularly those dimensions that impact public health and the environment.
 Where scientific research offers compelling evidence to affirm a change in policy, opposing parties are quick to wield the pejorative of scientism, hoping to reduce well-founded public warnings to mere fear mongering and partisan politics.
 But activities of scientific research, peer review, and publication themselves do not constitute scientism.
 Nor do the policy implications that result from the imperatives of scientific awareness.
 Policy can be informed by science, and the best policies take into account the best available scientific reasoning.
 Lawmakers are prudent to keep an ear open to science while keeping the pressures of special interests at bay, whether those interests are advanced by science or threatened by scientific awareness.
 It is the role of science to serve the primary interests of the polity.
 But government in a free society is not obliged to serve the interests of science.
 Jürgen Habermas (1978) warns that positivism and scientism move in where the discourse of science lacks self-reflection and where the spokespersons of science exempt themselves from public scrutiny.